 - Connect: Find ways to connect beyond parenting responsibilities.
-Finding small gestures like holding hands or listing out things you like about one another can help you both shift focus to the positive aspects of your partner.
+Finding small gestures like holding hands or listing things you like about one another can help you both shift focus to the positive aspects of one another.

-- Understand: Delve into your partner’s goals, background, and beliefs.
-Ask questions about their upbringing, fears, and triggers and listen without judgment to understand where each of you is coming from.
+- Understand: Get clear on your and your partner's goals, backgrounds, and beliefs.
+Ask questions and share about upbringing, fears, and triggers.
+Try to listen without judgment to understand where each of you is coming from.

 - Empower: To move forward as a team, especially during tough times, empower each other to take breaks and approach conflicts with self-leadership.

-Remember, it’s okay to disagree.
-However, if your spouse or partner isn’t on board with your more collaborative, positive parenting style, it’s worth exploring how you can communicate constructively about it.
-It’s not easy, but if you’re both willing to grow it’s possible.
-In that case, the growth that comes about for both of you will benefit both your child and your relationship.
+Remember, it's okay to disagree.
+However, if your spouse or partner isn't on board with your more collaborative, positive parenting style, it's worth exploring how you can communicate constructively about it.
+It's not easy, but if you're both willing to grow, it's possible.
+The growth that comes about for both of you will benefit both your child and your relationship.